-And with NapoleonCat, you don’t need separate tools for that (which is sometimes the case.)
+And with NapoleonCat, you don’t need separate social media automation tools for that (which is sometimes the case.)
 Go to the publisher in your account to create and share a publishing schedule, create tasks and assign them to team members, and specify visibility settings for individual posts.

 Things to remember when you write and schedule your automated posts and replies